Skip to content

 Studio Flat Prices by Area in 2026

-Prices have continued to rise in line with Gibraltar’s broader rental market.
-The figures below reflect typical asking prices in April 2026 for a furnished studio in decent condition:
+Prices have continued to rise in line with Gibraltar's broader rental market.
+The ranges below reflect typical asking prices reported by agents and recent listings on Property Gibraltar for a furnished studio in decent condition (as of May 2026):

 These are guide prices, not guarantees.
-A studio in a newer development with a balcony and sea view in Town Centre will push past £1,100.
-An older ground-floor unit in the same postcode might sit at £880.
+A studio in a newer development with a balcony and sea view will push past the upper end of its area range.
+An older ground-floor unit in the same neighbourhood might come in below the lower figure.
 The gap between the best and worst units within the same area is wider than most people expect.

 Who Rents Studios in Gibraltar?

-The studio market in Gibraltar is not one type of person.
-It draws in several distinct groups, each with slightly different needs:
+The studio market draws in several distinct groups, each with slightly different needs:

 Single Professionals

 The most common group.
-People working in financial services, gaming, or law who want a short commute, no flatmates, and a manageable monthly cost.
-For someone earning a Gibraltar salary, a £1,000 studio is usually affordable without stress.
+People working in financial services, gaming, or law who want a short commute, no flatmates, and a manageable monthly outgoing.
+For someone earning a Gibraltar salary, a studio at the lower end of the market is typically affordable without significant financial strain.

 Cross-Border Workers Taking Gibraltar Residency